FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 7.rst

    * - 800
-     - INFLOW.DAT Variable Ideplt must be an Inflow Node and an Inflow Node  - Khin - Variable in INFLOW.DAT must be Specified, CONT.DAT Variable  Inplot must be Set to 1
+     - INFLOW.DAT Variable Ideplt must be an Inflow Node and an Inflow Node  - Khin - Variable in INFLOW.DAT must be

+       specified, CONT.DAT Variable  Inplot must be Set to 1

 **Table 7.6 ADVANCED ERROR CODES**